 Water Rates Explained

 Your water rate reflects the cost of collecting, transporting, purifying, storing, testing and delivering safe water from the water source lakes to your tap.

 Why do rates go up?

 Allen’s water and wastewater services are purchased from the North Texas Municipal Water District (NTMWD).
 Each year, the City of Allen and NTMWD perform cost projections and rate studies to determine the cost of meeting our customers' water and wastewater needs.
 Rates may rise due to:

 - Population growth requiring new water sources, storage tanks, and delivery lines

 - Meeting new water quality regulations to safeguard public health

 Approximately 58% of Allen’s Water Sewer Fund budget is paid to the NTMWD to pay for their treatment of our water and wastewater.
-The remaining 42% of the budget is what it takes to deliver water to each home and business, as well as transport the sewage the to NTMWD.
-The City maintains 502 miles of water lines, 370 miles of sewer lines, 5,351 fire hydrants, 6,645 sewer manholes and 14,674 water valves.
+The remaining 42% of the budget is what it takes to deliver water to each home and business, as well as transport the sewage to NTMWD.
+The City maintains community-owned infrastructure that includes 502 miles of water lines, 370 miles of sewer lines, 5,351 fire hydrants, 6,645 sewer manholes and 14,674 water valves.

 What do rates cover?